 Don’t just see wildlife, be wildlife with amazingly lifelike face painting at the Zoo!
 Face painting, provided by Not Just Faces, is $7 for half face and $10 for full face.
-You can find this attraction in the train plaza daily memorial day through labor day and on weekends only in April, May, September and October, weather permitting.
+You can find this attraction at the train plaza or giraffe feeding station on weekends only in April, May, September and October, weather permitting and daily memorial day through labor day.

 Jones Falls Zephyr Train Ride ($)

 The Zephyr’s 10-minute ride will leave the train station near the Zoo’s Farmyard and move on the one-mile track behind the African Journey returning to the station through a beautiful section of the Jones Falls Watershed.
 Members are $3 per rider, non-members are $4 per rider.
 This ride is open daily from 10am-4pm year round, weather permitting.
 The locomotive is a detailed scale replica of the original CP Huntington Train built in 1863 and was manufactured by Chance Rides Manufacturing, Inc., Wichita, KS.
 Please note: In order to receive member pricing you need to present your membership card.
 The train is wheelchair accessible but cannot accommodate strollers or motorized scooters.
 Please note the train does not operate in inclement weather.

 Climb aboard our FREE Zoo shuttles and be transported to the center of the Zoo to begin your journey.
 The Zoo shuttles are handicap accessible and accomodate both wheelchairs and strollers.